RodrigOssaV/ionic-localnotification/README.md

 # ionic-localnotification
-You can setting the time of own notifications
+You can setting the time of your own notifications.
+Only for Android... yet!